 line capacity (apart from the investments in moving signalling

 LZB in turn monitors several blocks ahead (7000 m for a maximum speed of 200 km/h, 9900 m for a maximum speed of 250 km/h) and gives advance notice of a signal's indication.

 The signalling and signal box equipment is unchanged, since LZB just overlays the block signalling system.
-On an LZB-line all signals show their normal aspects even when an LZB-enabled train passes through (NOTE: on newer installations this is different in some cases.
+On an LZB enabled line, all signals show their normal aspects, even when an LZB-enabled train passes through (NOTE: on newer installations this is different in some cases.
 See below).

 The LZB monitors that signal's indications and calculates the

 If a signal in advance (the target) would show a